priyasundaresan/kite_semantic_grasping/README.md

 * NOTE: Press `q` after visualizing the keypoint heatmap, and also after visualizing the distribution of grasp candidates, to run the episode (the visualizations are blocking)
 * When done, you can exit the Docker container with `Ctrl A+D`

-## Training your Own Keypoint Models
+## Training Your Own Keypoint Models
-* See [here](https://github.com/priyasundaresan/kite_keypoint_training) for the training code for KITE's keypoint module
+* See [here](https://github.com/priyasundaresan/kite_keypoint_training) for the training code for KITE's grounding module

+## Training your Own Keypoint-Conditioned Skills
+* See [here](https://github.com/priyasundaresan/pointnet2_primitives/tree/master) for the training code for KITE's keypoint-conditioned skill policies